 Automates and Organises Quality Assurance in Radiation Therapy and Medical Imaging

-QUALIMAGIQ module for a complete and fully automatic QA of the multi-leaf collimator (MLC) used in a dynamic mode
+QUALIMAGIQ module for a complete and fully automatic QA of the MLC used for IMRT or VMAT purposes

 Connected to the QUALIMAGIQ platform, it takes only 2 mouse clicks for the MOD-MLC-dyn module to analyse the DICOM images acquired with the treatment machine’s high energy portal imager during quality control of a multi-leaf collimator (MLC) used specifically to modulate beam intensity during IMRT treatments, whether this modulation is obtained through a continuous (dynamic) movement of the MLC or through multiple static movements, and whether these movements are accompanied by a combined and continuous movement of the gantry or not

 BY FAR THE BEST SOLUTION FOR RAPIDARC and VMAT QA!

 This module automates the analysis of the following tests: